patricianagy/genesys-homework/README.md

-The application is using Next.js, Tailwind and Shadcn/ui for the tab component.
+The application is using Next.js, Tailwind, Shadcn/ui and TypeScript.
 The unit testing is with Jest, the end-to-end testing is with Playwright.

 First: